Mwaurasammy/Mwaurasammy/README.md

 </picture>
  👋 I'm Sammy

-I'm a front-end software engineer currently honing my skills at Moringa School.
-With a solid foundation in **JavaScript**, **React**, and **Python**, I thrive on building engaging and dynamic web applications.
+I'm a software engineer from Nairobi, Kenya.
+I'm primarily interested in full-stack development and machine learning.

 ## 🚀 Skills